 8. Sightseeing

-The RER B and C train lines connect the airport with the Paris metro and city center, with departures every few minutes.
+The RER B and C train lines connect the airport with the Paris metro and city center, departing every few minutes.
 The trip takes about 50 minutes one way.
-Several bus lines also connect with other area destinations, including Disneyland Paris.
-You could also hire a taxi, for more direct service – it won’t be cheap but it might save you a little time.
+Several bus lines also connect with other destinations in the area, including Disneyland Paris.
+You could also hire a taxi, for more direct service – it won’t be cheap, but it might save you a little time.
 Note that no luggage storage is available onsite, so you’ll want to pack lightly or plan to bring along your suitcase.

-Once you’re in the city center, you can hop on a casual boat cruise down the Seine River, taking you past Notre Dame, the Eiffel Tower, and the Tuileries.
+Once in the city center, you can hop on a casual boat cruise down the Seine River, taking you past Notre Dame, the Eiffel Tower, and the Tuileries.
 The Louvre is world-class, but it can make your few hours disappear quickly, so you may want to opt for the more compact Musee d’Orsay for impressionist works or the Pompidou Centre for modern art.
-Prefer to simply stroll?
-Montmartre’s hilltop locale offers great views and many artsy shops and galleries, and Bastille is a blend of historic sites and parks with modern cafes and bars.
+Would you prefer a self-guided walk?
+Montmartre’s hilltop locale offers excellent views and many artsy shops and galleries, and Bastille is a blend of historic sites and parks with modern cafes and bars.

 9. WiFi